Suicide: prevention, intervention and postvention

 This award category

-We are seeking applications for projects dedicated to preventing suicide and self-harm, or supporting people bereaved by suicide.
+We are seeking applications for projects related to preventing suicide and self-harm or supporting those bereaved by suicide.

 This category is in partnership with the Samaritans.

 Applications for our next round of Churchill Fellowships are open from 16 May to 5pm on 17 September 2019.
 These are for research trips in 2020 and beyond.

 Have you ever wanted to explore new ideas in a subject close to your heart?
 Discover how things are done in other countries and bring that knowledge back home?

 A Churchill Fellowship is a once-in-a-lifetime opportunity to expand your horizons and make a difference.
 It offers up to two months overseas, researching a topic of your choice – and then a lifetime relationship to help you spread the global insights that you bring back.

 Everyone can apply, regardless of age, background or qualifications, so long as they are a UK citizen aged 18 or over.
 We particularly welcome applicants who would not find funding elsewhere.
 Additional funding for interpreters is available.

 Mental health worker Anne Embury travelled to New Zealand and Australia in 2014 to research the development of bereavement-by-suicide support groups.
 She has since developed an eight-week grief education programme, delivered across Cornwall, and promoted World Health Organisation standards for facilitators of bereavement groups.